GaloisInc/BESSPIN-rocket-chip/README.md

 + The reset vector and memory map are subject to change
 + Tandem verification (SVF) is not yet available
 + The DTM may be replaced at the GFE system level with a custom implementation
++ Currently 2 external interrupts.
+Will increase to 16 with a later GFE release

 ## <a name="quick"></a> Quick Instructions